 We avoided them as best we could, found safety in the Juniper trees, the hazel bushes, made friends with the ducks in the rivers, but the hurt always found us in the end.

 Now the mothers are gone, both step and not, and the siblings are minced into stews.
 The fathers have nothing left but us and they know it.
 We never wanted to, they say, and when that doesn’t work, We never touched you, and then they step in close.

 Some of us marry princes like our fathers.
 Some of us don’t marry at all.
 Some of us marry good men but can’t believe it.
 We spend our lives waiting for the twist, the trap, the stairway smeared with pitch.
 And when our fathers visit, they say the same things they always say: We never touched you, we never touched you, we never touched you.

 I know, we remind them, but you always looked away.

-Diana Clark is a 2019 alumni of the University of North Carolina Wilmington, where they graduated with their MFA in fiction.
-They are the recipient of the LGBTQ+ writer scholarship for The Muse & The Marketplace 2019, a partial scholarship recipient to Sundress Academy for the Arts, and a 2021 candidate for the Kenyon Review Writers Workshop.
-They live in the South with their adopted cat, Emily D.
+Samuel Clark is a 2019 alumnus of the University of North Carolina Wilmington, where he graduated with his MFA in fiction.
+He is the recipient of the LGBTQ+ writer scholarship for The Muse & The Marketplace 2019, a partial scholarship recipient to Sundress Academy for the Arts, and a 2021 candidate for the Kenyon Review Writers Workshop.
+He lives in Colorado with his adopted cat, Emily D.